Skip to content

 Fish iconTurtle iconWater drop iconJigsaw icon

-Fill or top up Boals Deadwood, Harbours Lake, Reedy Lagoon and Top Island wetlands (200-400 ML/day for four and a half months during September to February)
+Fill or top-up of Boals Deadwood, Harbours Lake, Reedy Lagoon and Top Island wetlands (200-400 ML/day for four and a half months during September to February)

 • Provide a cue to initiate waterbird breeding and maintain a depth of at least 0.5 m beneath reed bed nesting breeding colonies

-• Maintain wetting duration and depth for growth of wetland vegetation
+• Maintain wetting duration and depth to grow the wetland vegetation

 Plant iconHeron icon

-Spring wetting of floodplain marshes (variable flow rates of > 9,500-18,0001 ML/day below Yarrawonga Weir for three months during September to December)
+Spring wetting of floodplain marshes (variable flow rates of greater than 9,500- 18,0001 ML/day below Yarrawonga Weir for three months during September to December)

-• Wet open plains for sufficient depth and duration to allow the growth of floodplain marsh vegetation
+• Inundate open plains to a sufficient depth and for a sufficient duration to allow the growth of floodplain marsh vegetation

 Fish iconFrog iconTurtle iconPlant iconHeron icon